 Themes

-Memory, translation, provocation
+Memory, translation, tension

 Methods